 Search the name of the investment advisor you are interested in.
 The internet can be very informative.

 What does a Registered Investment Advisor Mean?

 In general, if you are purchasing securities, the person selling and advising you on the product must be registered.
 Understanding registration is important because it helps protect you.
 An individual or a firm can only be registered if they are properly qualified and comply with investor protection laws.

-To learn more about registration visit our Understanding Registration page and watch our Using a Registered Financial Advisor video.
+To learn more about registration visit our Understanding Registration page.

 What Does the Advisor’s Job Title Mean?